allen-ball/allen-ball.github.io/docs/_posts/2018-08-22-aws-user-data-script.md

 ```
 {% endraw %}

-Within Ansible, the `user-data.bash` can be expanded from the template into
+Within [Ansible], the `user-data.bash` can be expanded from the template
-a "fact:"
+into a "fact:"

 {% raw %}
 ```yaml